Andr0id88/andr0id88.github.io/_posts/2023-05-30-url-fuzzyfinder.md

 ```

 ### I3 config
-Then we can point to this script and create our dropdown menu inside the i3 config file:
+Now we can point to this scripts and create our dropdown menu inside the i3 config file:
 vim ~/.config/i3/config
 ```bash
 # #---Basic Definitions---# #